 LinkedIn For Journalists Training and Upgrades

-We welcome current professional journalists who work in full-time editorial positions for mainstream news media outlets to join our official LinkedIn For Journalists group.
+We welcome current professional journalists who work in full-time editorial staff positions for mainstream news media outlets to join our official LinkedIn For Journalists group.
 Approved members can take one of our monthly webinars which go over how LinkedIn can be a valuable reporting tool, and request an upgrade after taking a LinkedIn For Journalists webinar.
-Please note, upgrades are not guaranteed or automatic (after completing a webinar), and each request goes through an evaluation process.
 Information about webinars are posted on the LinkedIn For Journalists group page.

-Given our large journalist-focused group, upgrades are limited to only current professional full-time journalists -- based on their primary and editorial work for mainstream news media outlets, not past upgrades, former work as journalists, or membership in writing/journalist groups.
+Given our large journalist-focused group -- and per our business guidelines -- upgrades are limited to only current professional journalists, based on their primary, full-time staff and editorial work for mainstream news media outlets, not past upgrades, former work as journalists, or membership in writing/journalist groups.

 Be in the Know